Polynomial basins of infinity: Models of a polynomial branched cover

 is a holomorphic branched cover $f:Y\to X$ such that

-A {\em local model map}\footnote{When the context is clear, we will use the terms {\em local model} and {\em local model map} interchangeably.} is a branched cover of local model surfaces

-such that $f$ maps the central leaf $L_Y$ of $Y$ to the central leaf $L_X$ of $X$.
-It follows that any critical values of $f$ must lie in $L_X$ and that the outer annulus of $Y$ is mapped by a degree $\deg f$ covering map onto the outer annulus of $X$.
-Dividing by the degree ensures that with respect to the natural local Euclidean coordinates determined by $\eta$ and $\omega$, away from singular points the map $f$ takes the form $w=(\deg f)\, z+c$ where $c$ is a constant.
+and $f^{-1}(C_X) = C_Y$.
+It follows that any critical values of $f$ must lie in the core $C_X$ and that the outer annulus of $Y$ is mapped by a degree $\deg f$ covering map onto the outer annulus of $X$.